 2. Nasal Irrigation

-Nasal Irrigation is a brilliant natural solution if you suffer from sinus issues, allergies or like to be clean & clear in that department as a lot of dust & junk inevitably ends up there.
+Nasal Irrigation is a brilliant natural solution if you suffer from sinus issues, allergies or like to be clean and clear in that department as a lot of dust or gunk inevitably ends up there.
 Gross but true!

 It works by gently squirting warm saline solution up each nostril to cleanse your nasal passages.
 I use a plastic bottle by NeilMed which gives you 240mls to use, 120mls per nostril.
 However, you can start with less, perhaps 60mls each.